reactive-python/reactpy/docs/source/guides/adding-interactivity/index.rst

 example, typing into the form should update the input field, clicking a “Comment” button should bring up a text input field, clicking “Buy” should put a product in the shopping cart.
 Components need to “remember” things like the current input value, the current image, the shopping cart.
-In IDOM, this kind of component-specific memory is created and updated with a "hook" called ``use_state()`` that creates a **state variable** and **state setter** respectively:
+In ReactPy, this kind of component-specific memory is created and updated with a "hook" called ``use_state()`` that creates a **state variable** and **state setter** respectively:

-.. idom:: components-with-state/_examples/adding_state_variable
+.. reactpy:: components-with-state/_examples/adding_state_variable

-In IDOM, ``use_state``, as well as any other function whose name starts with ``use``, is called a "hook".
-These are special functions that should only be called while IDOM is :ref:`rendering <the rendering process>`.
-They let you "hook into" the different capabilities of IDOM's components of which ``use_state`` is just one (well get into the other :ref:`later <managing state>`).
+In ReactPy, ``use_state``, as well as any other function whose name starts with ``use``, is called a "hook".
+These are special functions that should only be called while ReactPy is :ref:`rendering <the rendering process>`.
+They let you "hook into" the different capabilities of ReactPy's components of which ``use_state`` is just one (well get into the other :ref:`later <managing state>`).

 .. card::